anbagam1999/web/about-us/trustee.md

 <em>Trustee</em>

 <em class="about">Sanjeev Jain.S is a Chennai-based businessman and the proprietor of a flourishing small business in Sowcarpet, Chennnai.
-He has been with Anbagam from a long time.</em>
+He has been with Anbagam from 2010.</em>

 </section><section>

-# Subba Reddy
+# P.Subba Reddy

 <img src="%url%assets/trustees/subbareddy.jpg" class="img-fluid" />

-<em>Managing Trustee</em>
+<em>Trustee</em>

-<em class="about">P. Subba Reddy is an Advocate at the High Court, Chennai and has been a part of the organization from 2003 onwards.</em>
+<em class="about">P. Subba Reddy is an Advocate at the High Court, Chennai and has been a part of the organization from 2005 onwards.</em>

 </section><section>